Artikumari005/Zero-2-Advanced/README.md

 - *Day 10*:/* 🎉 CSS Styling complete!
 Website fully developed using HTML and CSS 🚀 */
 - *Day 11*: Start with basic introduction of javascript.
 - *Day 12*: Learn about avriables(var , let , const) and datatypes in js .
+- *Day 13*: Learn about operators and conditionals statements in js.
+- *Day 14*: Learn about loops and string in js.
+Then i mooved to the function (plain and arrow function) in js.

 ## 📚 Resources I'm Using